chaos-mesh/chaos-mesh/doc/kernel_chaos.md

 This document describes how to create KernelChaos experiments in Chaos Mesh.

-Although KernelChaos injection targets a certain pod, since all pods of the same host share the same kernel, the performance of other pods are also impacted, depending on the specific callchain and frequency.
+Although KernelChaos targets a certain pod, the performance of other pods are also impacted depending on the specific callchain and frequency.
+It is because all pods of the same host share the same kernel.

 > **Warning:**
 >
 > This feature is disabled by default.
-Don't use it in production environment.
+Do not use it in production environment.

 ## Prerequisites